LukeGrahamLandry/franca/devlog.md

   - declare that the deduplication tests aren't going to be fixed. even if i bring back deduplication, trying to do it without shims is too restrictive. i have no intention of guaranteeing the pointer identity it expects.
+  - e.fr: #use inside a block prevents lookups that escape to the outer scope. read gets treated as a new declaration? the problem is only when it's inside nested capturing_call. so it's pausing the do the #use and then getting called and renumbered. but the outer is inlined before the inner, so the inner one hasn't been resolved yet, still has GetNamed, which isn't renumbered, and still points to the parent scope not the cloned one? maybe? i can fix it by just ensure_resolved() before renumbering a block, but i feel like that shouldn't be necessary.

 ## (Sep 14)

 - wasm situation seems fine without temporary_alias,